dagbolade/hitTasticc/README.md

 - [HITTASTIC](https://github.com/dagbolade/hitTasticc.git "Hittasticc")

-### To run the project using  in Netbeans embedded Tomcat server
+### To run the project using Netbeans embedded Tomcat server
 first you need to import the sql file into your database

 it should look like this